-Reciprocity – The practice of exchanging things with others for ‘mutual’ benefit.
+The practise of exchanging things with others for mutual benefit is called Reciprocity.

-Tip – Always have a little fun with people you meet and move slightly to see if he or she reciprocates and follows your movement.
+Tip – Have a little fun with people you meet and move slightly to see if they reciprocate and follow your movement.
 If they do, then you know you’ve got positive chemistry.

 make your exchanges conditional;

-If you act diplomatically then your counterpart is more than likely to reciprocate, if your counterpart rants and raves and you continue to remain calm and diplomatic you are more than likely to achieve reciprocity.
-But if you or they behave childishly, competitively, untrusting or in a manner that reflects cold or hard behaviours, expect those behaviours to be mirrored back, reciprocally.
+If you act diplomatically, your counterpart is more than likely to reciprocate.
+If your counterpart rants and raves and you remain calm and diplomatic, you are more likely to see reciprocity.